Mannoj87/FDTM/Copy a dir with '*' is different when from without '*'   .md

-# Copy a dir with "asterisk" is different when from without "asterisk"
+# Copy a dir with "*" is different when from without "*"

 Command (a)
 cp -r /home/mannoj/* /home/kumar/*